Medicare Part D Prescription Drug Plan (PDP)

 Can Part D be added at any time?

 The Open Enrollment Period is from October 15 - December 7 every year.
-During this time, your loved one can add, switch, or drop Part D coverage.
+During this time, the member can add, switch, or drop Part D coverage.

-Can my loved one get Part D if they only have Part A?
+Can members get Part D if they only have Part A?

 If they are eligible for Medicare coverage, they are also eligible for Medicare Part D. They must be enrolled in Part A and/or Part B to enroll in Part D. Though remember that Part D requires separate enrollment, as it is not automatic with Parts A & B.